 SS Bremen Passenger List - 22 October 1938

-Cabin, Tourist, and Third Class Passenger lists from the 22 October 1938 voyage of the SS Bremen of the Norddeutscher Lloyd, departing from Bremen for New York via Southampton and Cherbourg, commanded by veteran Captain A. Ahrens.
+Cabin, Tourist and Third Class Passenger lists from the 22 October 1938 voyage of the SS Bremen of the Norddeutscher Lloyd, departing from Bremen to New York via Southampton and Cherbourg, commanded by veteran Captain A. Ahrens.

 Front Cover of a Cabin Class Passenger List from the SS Bremen of the North German Lloyd, Departing 22 October 1938 from Bremen to New York via Southampton and Cherbourg